 19 IN THE END (1977)

 A peculiar product, with very little new for fans, the usual target of box sets, and yet maybe a little too much of non-hits for the casual buyer.
 Mythology is not an expanded edition of the two-disk Ultimate Bee Gees and yet it does repeat many of the songs.
 The songs are sorted into a disk for each of the four brothers, including Andy (who was never a member of the Bee Gees).
 While this concept provides space for some deep cuts sung by Robin and especially Maurice, including so many of the usual hits on the Barry and Andy disks leaves little room for their deeper catalog.
-Much of the booklet is congratulatory comments from other artists, and maybe it’s nice to know that Taylor Swift, Diana Krall, and Smashing Pumpkins’ Billy Corgan admire the Bee Gees.
-It comes off as a vanity project done by committee.
+Much of the booklet is congratulatory comments from other artists.
+Maybe it’s nice to know that Taylor Swift, Diana Krall, and Smashing Pumpkins’ Billy Corgan admire the Bee Gees, but it comes off as a vanity project done by committee.

 Musically, only four songs are of special interest to fans: